entrifis/gustav/README.md

 - Execute all phases, tasks, and subtasks systematically
 - Track progress in `05_execution-memory.md` (internal use)
 - Mark tasks complete in `04_plan.md` immediately after completion
-- Update session status to "closed" when all work is finished

 ➡️ **Output:** Updated `04_plan.md`, `05_execution-memory.md`, completed work

+---

+#### 6. `CODE REVIEW` – Quality Assurance

+After execution, I invoke the **`gustav-code-reviewer`** subagent:

+- Comprehensive review of all code changes (backend and frontend)
+- Checks for SOLID principles, anti-patterns, and framework best practices
+- Security, performance, and memory leak analysis
+- Categorizes findings as Critical, Important, or Suggestion
+- Updates session status to "closed" when review is complete

+➡️ **Output:** `06_code-review.md`

 ---